fizruk/lxc/README.md

 ## Usage

-You can start using these bindings just like command line tool:
+You can start using these bindings similar to a command line tool:

 ```
 $ ghci